G-Node/odml-ui/README.rst

 converted into the new format via "File - Import".
 The import will create a new file and will not overwrite the original file.

+Be aware that the value dtype :code:`binary` has been removed.
+Incorporating binary data into odML files is discouraged, provide references to the original files using the :code:`URL` dtype instead.

 Dependencies
 ------------